 Ororo was also featured as an X-Man.
 She has a nephew who was named Evan Daniels a.k.a.
 Spyke who also joined the team.
-She also trains the new Mutants alongside with her other teammates and at the same time manages the green room.
+She also trains the new Mutants alongside her other teammates and at the same time manages the green room.
 Her past is also revealed, showing she is worshiped as a goddess in Africa.
 Storm is tormented by Hungan, an evil shaman from Africa who wants to take over Africa.
 During the X-Men's encounter with Apocalypse, Storm accompanied Professor X. They were both defeated and were presumed dead by the other X-Men.
 When they decided to face Apocalypse, they discovered that Storm, Professor X, Mystique and Magneto were turned into his horsemen.
 After the X-Men defeated Apocalypse, Storm was back to normal and was foreseen as an active member of the X-Men thereafter.

 Wolverine and the X-Men